Syllabus

 100-93% = A 92-90% = A- 89-87% = B+ 86-83% = B 82-80% =B- 79-77% = C+ 76-73% = C 72-70% = C- 69-60% = D

-Family access is the district wide grading program where students and parents can access many important aspects of student life in the Sumner School District.
+Family access is the district wide grading program where students and parents can access many important aspects of student life in the district.
 Current real life grades are available to view from family access during the year to determine your progress in the class.
-If you include an updated email address with your signature at the bottom of the questions assigned about the class website, I will send a weekly progress report to that email address.
+If you have any questions about your grades throughout the year please send me an email and I will try to address you questions as soon as possible.
+All daily work is kept current in the grade book, and labs and tests should be graded 1-2 two weeks after they turned in if turned in on time.
+Late labs and tests will be grade at teacher convenience.

 Graded Assignments